Particle production in a bouncing universe: Particle production in cosmology

 \section{Particle production in cosmology}

-In this section, we use QFTCB to study particle production in the vacuum of a massless inhomogeneous scalar field that propagates on a cosmological background.
+In this section, we study particle production in a bouncing universe via QFTCB and SG.
+As a preliminary, we review a method to study particle production in a quantum mechanical oscillator with time-dependent mass and frequency using \cite{Mah071, Mah072}.
+This offers a smooth and useful transition to the study of quantum fields on a cosmological background where we will find that each mode resembles such an oscillator.
+Then, using QFTCB, we study particle production in the vacuum of a massless inhomogeneous scalar field that propagates on a cosmological background.
 We determine if a bouncing universe's imprint on quantum matter is distinct by comparing particle production in contracting, expanding, and bouncing universes.
-Then, we use SG to jointly evolve geometry and quantum matter and study how the results differ.
+Lastly, we use SG to jointly evolve geometry and quantum matter and study how the results differ.
+Our QFTCB and SG setups are similar to the ones in \cite{HusSin2}.